druce/druce.github.io/_posts/2014-01-19-optimal-certainty-equivalent-retirement-plans-part-2.md

         </p>

         <p>
-          In a future post, we&#8217;ll see if we can determine both simultaneously &#8211; an optimal spending plan and portfolio allocation for a given level of risk aversion.
+          In a future post, we’ll see if we can determine both simultaneously _ an optimal spending plan and portfolio allocation for a given level of risk aversion.
         </p>

         <p>
           <small><sup>1</sup></small>If, on the other hand, humans care about things like the order in which income streams are experienced, ie you prefer an income of 10 followed by an income of 15 to the other way around, then CRRA utility is not going to capture that.
 Then maybe we need to move to a Kahneman-Tversky prospect theory utility function.
-And if people&#8217;s risk aversion changes over time, for instance at market peaks at troughs, then that&#8217;s also a problem.
+And if people’s risk aversion changes over time, for instance at market peaks at troughs, then that’s also a problem.
         </p>